CogDriver: Integrating Cognitive Inertia for Temporally Coherent Planning in Autonomous Driving: Experiments

 \subsection{Implementation Details}

-All experiments are conducted using 128 NVIDIA H20 GPUs, each with 96GB of memory.
 For visual feature extraction, we employ EVA-02-L \cite{fang2024eva} as our vision encoder, which is pretrained through masked image modeling with knowledge distillation from CLIP \cite{radford2021learning}.
 This approach ensures strong alignment between visual features and language representations.
 LLaVA v1.5 \cite{liu2024improved} serves as our base model, and we adopt the same dataset composition and training configuration for the 2D pretraining phase.
 During the fine-tuning stage, we optimize the model using AdamW \cite{loshchilov2016sgdr} with a batch size of 16.
 We apply differentiated learning rates: $4 \times 10^{-4}$ for the projector module, while keeping both the visual encoder and large language model at a lower learning rate of $2\times 10^{-5}$ to preserve their pretrained knowledge.
 The entire fine-tuning process utilizes a cosine annealing schedule to maintain training stability and achieve optimal convergence.
+More details are provided in the Appendix.